Trump Suggests JCC Bomb Threats, Anti-Semitic Vandalism Is From ‘The Reverse’

 Donald Trump is reportedly hinting that JCC bomb threats and anti-Semitic vandalism might be an inside job to “make him look bad.”
-At a meeting today of state attorney generals and Donald Trump, Trump said that while the threats and anti-Semitic vandalism are “reprehensible,” he added:
+At a meeting today of state attorney generals and Donald Trump, the president said that the threats and anti-Semitic vandalism are “reprehensible.”

-“Sometimes it’s the reverse, to make people – or to make others – look bad.”
+However, he added, “Sometimes it’s the reverse, to make people – or to make others – look bad.”

-It seemed to Pennsylvania Attorney General Josh Shapiro, who admits that he is Jewish, that President Trump suggested that all of the anti-Semitic vandalism and threats might be an inside job, by Jews or Democrats, to make Trump and his administration look bad, or have people turn against him.
+It seemed to Pennsylvania Attorney General Josh Shapiro, who admits that he is Jewish, that President Trump suggested that all of the anti-Semitic vandalism and threats might be an inside job by Jews or Democrats to make Trump and his administration look bad or have people turn against him.

-After what seemed by many to be a delay in calling out the disgrace of anti-Semitic vandalism and threats, Vice President Mike Pence went on a tour, to Nazi concentration camps, and to the St. Louis Jewish cemetery where many grave stones were overturned and broken, says the Inquisitr.
-But while European leaders seemed satisfied with Pence’s commitment to communication, later when Pence tweeted his support for Israel, he added the emoji of Nicaragua instead of the flag of Israel.
+After what seemed by many to be a delay in calling out the disgrace of anti-Semitic vandalism and threats, Vice President Mike Pence went on a tour to Nazi concentration camps and to the St. Louis Jewish cemetery where many gravestones were overturned and broken, reports the Inquisitr.
+But while European leaders seemed satisfied with Pence’s commitment to communication, when Pence later tweeted his support for Israel, he added the emoji of Nicaragua instead of the flag of Israel.
 Twice.

 Trump apparently told PA's AG that Jewish center bomb threats may be coming from “the reverse” … “to make others look bad,” per @anna_orso pic.twitter.com/j337ylC3Po